AdaskoKwi/TicketQueue/README.md

   behavior, release semantics).
 State is flushed before every test to avoid leakage between tests sharing the same container.

+### Load testing findings

+Load tests (k6, flash-sale scenario simulating a burst of concurrent queue joins) were run locally on a development laptop (AMD Ryzen 5 7535HS, 6C/12T, turbo boost disabled) — not representative of production-grade infrastructure.

+At both 500 and 2000 concurrent virtual users, `queue-service` drove the host CPU to 100% utilization regardless of configuration (platform threads vs. virtual threads, Redis connection pool size 50 vs. 500).
+Latency scaled with load (p95 ~600ms at 500 VUs, ~1.25–1.28s at 2000 VUs) but was statistically indistinguishable across all tested thread-model and connection-pool configurations at each load level — a strong signal that the host CPU, not the application's concurrency model, was the limiting factor across the full tested range.

+**Conclusion:** on this hardware, the load generator (k6) and the service under test compete for the same limited CPU resources, making it impossible to isolate the effect of virtual threads from host-level saturation.
+A meaningful comparison would require running the load generator on separate hardware from the service under test (or in a cloud environment with more cores available).
+This is documented as a known limitation of testing on developer hardware rather than a flaw in the methodology — the process of forming and eliminating hypotheses (thread model → Redis connection pool size → host CPU saturation) is the actual, honest outcome of this testing phase, and is arguably more representative of real performance engineering work than a clean, one-shot result would have been.

 ## Architectural decisions & trade-offs

 Documenting these because they were deliberate engineering calls, not oversights.